ValPaliy/valticus/content/en/posts/Mechanical vs Membrane Keyboards.md

 ---
 title: Mechanical vs. Membrane Keyboards
 description: Mechanical keyboards are gaining popularity as of late.
-While they were on the expensive side at first, you can but (and assemble) one for under $100 today.
+While they were on the expensive side at first, you can buy (and assemble) one for under $100 today.
 featured_image: "/images/featured/Mechanical vs Membrane Keyboards.jpg"
 published: 2022-12-01
 author: